-On the basis of adoption of the Department of Health's waste mix, the allied health is expected to generate 725 L/week of clinical waste.
+On the basis of adoption of the Department of Health's waste mix, the allied health is expected to generate ~600 L/week of clinical waste.

-The Department of Health Guidelines has further identified that of the clinical waste generated in a typical allied health, sharps waste typically makes up 2/3 of the overall clinical waste.
-Applying this ratio, of the estimated 725L of clinical waste generated per week, 517L are estimated to be sharps waste, with the balance 258L consisting of other types of clinical waste.
+The Department of Health Guidelines has further identified that of the clinical waste generated in a typical allied health, sharps waste typically makes up ~2/3 of the overall clinical waste.
+Applying this ratio, of the estimated 600L of clinical waste generated per week, ~400L is estimated to be sharps waste, with the balance ~200L consisting of other types of clinical waste.

-The streams of clinical waste outlined in below Table 2.6 are likely to be generated by the allied health component of the development.
+The streams of clinical waste outlined in Table 2.7 below are likely to be generated by the allied health component of the development.

-Table 2.6: Clinical Waste Generation Estimate - Allied Health
+Table 2.7: Clinical Waste Generation Estimate - Allied Health

 Waste Stream Estimated Volume

 Recycling (Confidential Paper) Confidential paper shall be shredded, with paper recycled via the commingled recycling bin.

-Clinical Waste (Sharps) 517 L/week
+Clinical Waste (Sharps) ~400 L/week

-Clinical Waste (Other) 258 L/week
+Clinical Waste (Other) ~200 L/week